 Running DiskDigger in Linux

-This brief guide explains how to run DiskDigger under the most popular Linux distributions.
-Since DiskDigger is written for the .NET 4.0 framework, it can run in Linux if you have the Mono package installed.
+This brief guide explains how to run DiskDigger under most popular Linux distributions.

 $

 You must run DiskDigger as a superuser (sudo) because it requires low-level access to your disk(s).
-If you don't run it as a superuser, it will not be able to detect or read any of the disks in your system.
+If you don't run it with sudo, it will not be able to detect or read any of the physical disks in your system, but you would still be able to read and scan disk images, if you like.

 Considerations